Contact:

 Recycling plant

 Recycling plants are the central link of the circular economy for construction and demolition waste.
 They convert mineral and metallic residues from concrete demolition, special demolition and building gutting into usable secondary raw materials.
 Quality, process stability and occupational safety rank on a par with efficiency.
 A practice-oriented complement is targeted pre-crushing on the construction site – for example with concrete demolition shear or hydraulic rock and concrete splitters by Darda GmbH – to keep the input for the recycling plant homogeneous, low in contaminants and transport-efficient.
+Consistent acceptance criteria, clean documentation and traceable material flows strengthen compliance and enable reliable end uses of the recyclates.

-Definition: What is meant by a recycling plant
+Definition: What is meant by a recycling plant?

 A recycling plant is a technically organized processing facility that converts waste into specified material fractions primarily by mechanical and physical processes.
 For mineral construction waste, this typically includes intake, pre-separation, crushing or splitting, classification, sorting, and the removal of metal and contaminants.
 The result is defined recyclates such as aggregates or metal fractions.
 In practice, the upstream deconstruction significantly influences quality: selective deconstruction with tools such as concrete demolition shear, hydraulic splitter or stone splitter units by Darda GmbH reduces the proportion of reinforcing steel, oversize and impurities even before transport to the plant.
+Depending on project size and logistics, plants can be stationary, semi-mobile or mobile, with the same quality objectives but differing in throughput, footprint and permitting needs.

 Structure, process steps and technology of a recycling plant

 Modern recycling plants for construction and demolition waste combine robust crushers with precise classification and sorting technology.
 The goal is a reproducible particle-size distribution with simultaneously low foreign-matter contents.
 The line layout generally follows a logical material flow from the dosing bunker to stockpiling of the output fractions.
+Design focuses on wear protection, short material paths, easy access for maintenance and an automation concept that stabilizes throughput at fluctuating feed qualities.

 Intake, dosing and pre-separation

 Arriving material is recorded, documented and metered via bunkers or feed systems.
 Pre-screening relieves downstream units by removing fines at an early stage.
 Manual or optical sorting stations remove visible contaminants (wood, plastics, gypsum).
 Already here, clean on-site preselection pays off: component-by-component removal with concrete demolition shear minimizes composites of concrete, masonry and metals, which increases process stability.
+Clear acceptance rules for contamination, moisture and maximum piece size reduce unplanned stoppages and rework.

 Crushing and splitting

 The first crushing stage (e.g., jaw or impact crusher) produces a defined intermediate grain.
 Prior splitting of massive elements with hydraulic splitter units can reduce energy demand and wear on the crusher, as work is performed along natural planes of weakness.
 For thick, locally reinforced elements, the combination of a concrete demolition shear in site deconstruction and the subsequent crushing stage in the plant is particularly efficient.
+Closed-side settings, rotor speeds and wear-part selection are tuned to the target curve and permissible flakiness.

 Classification and sorting

 Multi-deck screens produce application-oriented size classes (e.g., 0/2, 0/8, 0/16, 16/32).
 Air classifiers reduce light materials; magnetic separators extract reinforcing steel from the material stream.
 Depending on the quality target, near-infrared or X-ray systems complement the sorting.
 Careful line tuning prevents oversize or undersize and improves particle shape.
+Sensor-based sorting enhances purity where mixed masonry or asphalt portions occur, provided calibration and cleaning routines are consistently maintained.

 Metal separation and steel handling

 Overband magnets and eddy current separators separate ferrous and non-ferrous metals.
 In upstream deconstruction steps, load-bearing steel beams and pipelines are often already recovered and cut to commercial lengths with steel shear, hydraulic demolition shear or Multi Cutters by Darda GmbH.
 This reduces downtime due to wrapping and bridging at the crusher.
+Safe interim storage, decontamination where necessary and density-based sorting improve scrap value and logistics efficiency.

 Fine-material management, dust control and water treatment

 Fine fractions require special handling to limit dust emissions and avoid material losses.
 Water spray, enclosures and clean traffic areas reduce diffuse emissions.
 Wastewater and sludge circuits are, depending on site permit, treated and reused.
 Where appropriate, a dust extraction plant and water spray system are employed.
+Sedimentation basins, flocculation where allowed and covered conveyors reduce solids discharge and improve neighborhood protection.

 Control, automation and data

 Sensors monitor throughput, fill levels, drive power and wear.
 Digital logs ensure traceability and facilitate quality assurance.
 An adaptive control concept keeps screen overflows stable and responds to fluctuating input quality.
+Typical KPIs include kWh per ton, specific wear cost per ton and overall equipment effectiveness; live visualization supports rapid intervention and predictive maintenance planning.

 Input materials and typical output fractions